paul-ollis/vim-vpe/docs/guide/buffers.rst

         # Make the changes to the buffer.
         ...

-You can also modify options within the context, which will be restored when the context ends.
+You can also temporarily modify options within the context.

 .. code-block:: py